zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/blockchain-tables-adb/blockchain-tables-adb.md

 A centralized ledger model reduces administrative overheads of setting a up a decentralized ledger network, leads to a relatively lower latency compared to decentralized ledgers, enhances developer productivity, reduces the time to market, and leads to significant savings for the organization.
 Database users can continue to use the same tools and practices that they would use for other database application development.

 This lab walks you through the steps to create a Blockchain table, insert data, manage the rows in the table and manage the blockchain table.
+Then you will explore how to sign a row and verify the blockchain table by creating a certificates directory and adding your certificate to it, generating the row bytes for the row you want to sign and signing the row and then verifying the blockchain table.

 Estimated Lab Time: 30 minutes